 Before you start, please note that the exact formula that the IIMs may use for normalizing the CAT 2016 scores is not yet known, and any formula that is mentioned within this article is given solely for the purpose of illustrating the fundamental concepts of normalization and the process that is likely to be used by the IIMs.

-The CAT official website elaborates CAT Normalization as, “CAT 2016 will be conducted in two sessions.
+The CAT official website says that CAT 2017 will be conducted in two sessions.
 In two sessions, two different test forms will be administered.
-Across different test sessions, the scores of the candidates will be subjected to a process of Normalization.”
+Across different test sessions, the scores of the candidates will be subjected to a process of Normalization.

 The Normalization is a type of percentile equivalence method.
 For reporting purposes, Scaled scores for each section (Section I: Verbal Ability and Reading Comprehension (VARC), Section II: Data Interpretation and Logical Reasoning (DILR), and Section III: Quantitative Ability (QA)) and Final Scores along with the Percentile scores are published.

 A candidate's percentile denotes the percentage of candidates scoring lower than that particular candidate.
 It is calculated as: Percentile = ( 1 - All India rank( No. of candidates in that subject) x 100%

 The CAT score normalization process formula as devised by the experts would be as follows-

 Normalized mark (︿Mij) of jth candidate in i th slot, is given by

 ︿Mij = Mgt - MgqMti - Miq ( Mij - Miq ) + Mgq

 Mij is the actual marks obtained by the jth candidate in the ith slot,